ionos-cloud/crossplane-provider-ionoscloud/docs/compute/cubeserver.md

 			* description: Initial password to be set for installed OS.
 Works with public images only.
 Not modifiable, forbidden in update requests.
 Password rules allows all characters from a-z, A-Z, 0-9.
 		* `licenceType` (string)
 			* description: OS type for this volume.
 Note: when creating a volume, set image, image alias, or licence type
+			* possible values: "UNKNOWN";"WINDOWS";"WINDOWS2016";"WINDOWS2022";"LINUX";"OTHER"
 		* `name` (string)
 			* description: The name of the DAS Volume.
+		* `sshKeys` (array)
+			* description: Public SSH keys are set on the image as authorized keys for appropriate SSH login to the instance using the corresponding private key.
+This field may only be set in creation requests.
+When reading, it always returns null.
+SSH keys are only supported if a public Linux image is used for the volume creation.
 	* required properties:
 		* `bus`
 		* `name`